ouravantgarde/red-rainbow/competitors.md

 Mauled by Concrete exists %%pa**Possessed in Fight**++%, consisting of two entities, Brutalized and its possessor Blood Sport.
 Blood Sport can not take damage, but can not live without Brutalized.
 Blood Sport can exit Brutalized at any time in order to assist it in combat, and is able to walk mid-air and phase through geometry.
 Breaking impacts will forcibly eject Blood Sport from its vessel for 5 seconds.

 Mauled by Concrete will attempt to stance itself.
-Brutalized can omnidirectionally dash to avoid attacks, and may sometimes dash into a %%at**High Swing**++% at Avnlyla, dealing 30 normal damage.
+Brutalized can omnidirectionally dash to avoid attacks, and may sometimes dash into a %%at**Wide Swing**++% at Avnlyla, dealing 30 normal damage.
 At range it will throw the axe like a boomerang in a %%at**Spinning Strike**++%, dealing 30 normal on both send and return; Or if she is trying to stay too close, Mauled by Concrete will start a %%at**Breaking Uppercut**++%, spinning and reversing the axe before swinging upwards at Avnlyla's head, dealing 30 normal damage and applying a small stun with heavy knockback.

 When one, Mauled by Concrete can also %%pa**Spite Parry**++% attacks, blocking all damage with its axe in a defensive stance, causing it to move slowly and face Avnlyla but become immune to snares. **Spite Parry's** defensive stance allows the axe to act as a barrier with 700 + 20% of Mauled by Concrete's max health.
 The barrier regenerates with *any* damage Avnlyla takes.
 If Avnlyla deals over 15% of the barrier's health in less than a second, it will immediately counter with %%at**Frenzied Cleaves**++%.
 It will gain movespeed and immunity to snares, while rapidly closing distance and consecutively casting out three differently angled electric slashes into the air, each dealing 30 normal damage.
 After which, Blood Sport will always leave the body.
 Blood Sport will detect any channeled actions or actions with significant cast times.
-If it is recognized as dangerous and in Avnlyla's FoV, it will immediately return to Brutalized to attempt to **Spite Parry** in time.
+If it is recognized as dangerous and aimed upon, it will immediately return to Brutalized to attempt to **Spite Parry** in time.

 Outside of Brutalized, Blood Sport can also at range cast %%at**Shocking Rays**++% from its hands, making a large sweeping beam that deals 30 normal damage.
-Other times, it can %%at**Thrill Strike**++% Avnlyla, attempting to dash at her before entering an exploding punch that deals 30 normal damage as an AoE that grounds and applies a jump-disabling light snare.
+Other times, it can %%at**Thrill Strike**++% Avnlyla, attempting to dash at her before entering an exploding punch that deals 30 normal damage as a large AoE that grounds and applies a jump-disabling light snare.

 Blood Sport wants to %%at**Double Down**++% on attacks, repeating Brutalized's damage with its own attack.
-After a **Heavy Swing**, Blood Sport manifests the axe to them before rapidly dashing at Avnlyla to swing at her.
+After a **Wide Swing**, Blood Sport manifests the axe to them before rapidly dashing at Avnlyla to swing at her.
 It can catch the **Spinning Strike** at its peak and redirect it with greater speed at Avnlyla.
 It will follow up on **Breaking Uppercut**, teleporting to where Avnlyla will land when the stun ends to attempt to kick her back in.

 When the opportunity presents itself, Mauled by Concrete will attempt a %%at**Trophy Kill**++%.
 If Avnlyla takes three hits from it in four seconds, or a hit while under 30% health, Mauled by Concrete will enter a silenced state where Blood Sport returns to Brutalized and it regenerates 4% health per second, slowly moving while brandishing and readying the axe, which will last upwards of 5 seconds.
 At any time during this, it will suddenly teleport to Avnlyla before tracking and swinging to decapitate her, dealing 70 heavy damage.
 If Mauled by Concrete is ever below 10% health during this, it will not wait, and will instead attempt its killing blow as soon as possible with a more telegraphed teleport.